Tableau Stabilization and Lattice Paths: The main result

 \begin{Problem} Given a skew tableau $T$, is there a simple method to find a length-maximizing family of $k$-paths in $M(q,T)$ for each $k$ and $q$? \end{Problem}

 We have found an upper bound on the stabilization index of a tableau.
 It seems a far-fetched goal at this moment to obtain this index without using Greene's theorem or constructing the rectification.
-A reasonable subclass of tableaux to see if such thing is possible would be tableaux constructed from permutations as in Figure~\ref{fig:permutationexample}.
+A reasonable subclass of tableaux to see if such thing is possible would be tableaux constructed from permutations as in \Cref{fig:permutationexample}.
 Given a permutation $w$, we can construct the skew tableau $T_w$ which has one entry per each row and $w$ as its reading word.
-Then we can define $\stab(w)$ as $\stab(T_w)$, which give us a new permutation statistic!
+Then we can define $\stab(w)$ as $\stab(T_w)$, which give us a permutation statistic!

 In Chapter 8 of \cite{TabStab}, Ahlbach introduced the stabilization index as a permutation statistic.
-He showed that $ \stab(w) $ is bounded strictly below by the ascent statistic, \cite[Lemma 8.4]{TabStab}, showed that $ \stab(w) $ depends only the recording tableau $ Q(w) $, \cite[Lemma 8.4]{TabStab}, characterized the permutations with stab 1, \cite[Lemma 8.5]{TabStab}, and characterized the permutations with stab 2, \cite[Theorem 8.7]{TabStab}.
+He showed that $ \stab(w) $ is bounded strictly below by the ascent statistic, \cite[Lemma 8.4]{TabStab}, showed that $ \stab(w) $ depends only the recording tableau $ Q(w) $, \cite[Lemma 8.3]{TabStab}, characterized the permutations with stab 1, \cite[Lemma 8.5]{TabStab}, and characterized the permutations with stab 2, \cite[Theorem 8.7]{TabStab}.
 But there are still many open questions!
 A full characterization of $ \stab(w) $ in terms of $ Q(w) $ would be ideal.

-\begin{Problem}[\cite{TabStab}] For a permutation $ w $, is there a way to find $ \stab(w) $ directly from the permutation (that is, without constructing the rectification of or using Greene's theorem)?
+\begin{Problem}[\cite{TabStab}] For a permutation $ w $, is there a way to find $ \stab(w) $ directly from the permutation or its recording tableau (that is, without constructing the rectification of or using Greene's theorem)?
 What is the relationship between $ \stab(w) $ and $ Q(w) $? \end{Problem}